- by Jonathon Jackson

 I was and am dismayed by the condition of the plaque because even if the tower itself is inaccessible to the public, its heritage has still been recognized and the expression of that recognition should be maintained.
 But I am not convinced that the city has taken the tower or its heritage seriously.
 The text on the plaque states that the tower’s restoration took place in 2001, but keep in mind that I wrote the article (linked above in my old blog post) about it having reopened in August 2000.
 I and my colleagues wrote other articles about the project starting in 1999, when the city council decided to save the tower from demolition.
 The reference to 2001, therefore, is incorrect.

-This might not seem like a big deal to anyone other than a historian, but I take my field seriously, and I would rather see no interpretive plaque at all at centennialplaquethat site if those who are responsible for the city’s heritage – and particularly its interpretive programs – do not care enough to ensure that all of the basic facts are correct.
+This might not seem like a big deal to anyone other than a historian, but I take my field seriously, and I would rather see no interpretive plaque at all at that site if those who are responsible for the city’s heritage – and particularly its interpretive programs – do not care enough to ensure that all of the basic facts are correct.

 I mentioned at the outset that I had learned something, and what I learned is that heritage and expressions of public history are only as effective as they are allowed to be.
 Owen Sound almost lost the Centennial Tower more than 20 years ago due to apathy and neglect, but if the tower is in fact closed permanently and if the heritage plaque on the site continues to deteriorate through further neglect, what did the city and its residents actually gain?